Potential Heart Transplant Candidate

 Once the team getting the donor heart has seen the donor heart, the patient’s chest is opened.
 They are placed on the heart-lung machine (cardiopulmonary bypass).
 The failing heart is removed.
 The new donor heart is stitched into place.

 For patients who have not had surgery before, the transplant surgery typically takes about six to eight hours.
 Post-operative recovery typically involves a 10 to14-day hospital stay.
 This can vary depending on a patient’s health..

 The immediate risks of transplantation include the usual risks of open-heart surgery such as bleeding, stroke, abnormal heart rhythms, kidney problems and infection.
 The risks may be increased based on the patient's condition before surgery.

 Passing away early is less than five percent for primary heart transplant in patients in good pre-operative condition.

 Long-term survival varies.
 Long term survival depends on a patient’s health status before transplant.

 The most frequent early complications include renal (kidney) dysfunction, infection and bleeding.

 Temporary right ventricular dysfunction may occur in the immediately after surgery.
 This may be caused by elevated pressures in the lungs (pulmonary hypertension) of the patient or loss of oxygen to the heart ( ischemic).
 This normally resolves with time but may need medications to improve this.

 Preparing Your Child

-Heart transplantation should be considered a palliative and not a curative operation.
-While most patients return to good functional status, transplanted hearts do not last as long as a normal native heart.
+Heart transplantation is a palliative(therapeutic) and not a curative operation.
+Most patients return to good functional status, transplanted hearts do not last as long as a normal heart with which you were born.